Behavioural Biology & Comparative Psychology

 - Graduate: Comparative Psychology (PSYO 6160)

 The seminar will focus on topics and research in fundamental and applied animal behaviour relating mostly to (but not exclusively) new trends in:

 - sensory processing (sensory ecology, animal psychophysics)

-- communication and social behaviour (incl. social network theory, zoosemiotics)
+- communication and social behaviour (including social network theory, zoosemiotics)

-- anthrozoology (e.g., controversies with pet-assisted therapy, assistance animals)
+- anthrozoology (e.g., controversies with pet-assisted therapy, assistance animals, human-wildlife conflicts, etc.)